 Generally, we want to put the Moon in one of the stakes (1st, 10th, 7th, or 4th houses).
 Avoid putting the Moon (or its lord) in a cadent place (12th, 6th, 9th, 3rd).
 Even succedent places can indicate delays when the Moon is placed in them so the stress is on the stakes, especially for the Moon’s lord.

 By the time of Sahl (9th century) we find a prohibition against putting a waxing Moon in the 1st place if she is not regarded by her lord.
 My guess is that the doctrine of not putting the Moon in the Ascendant resulted from a later distortion of a Dorothean passage on electing for a journey.
 In that passage, Dorotheus advised not to put the Moon in the 1st if it was aspected harshly by a malefic.
-This is presumably because both the Ascendant and Moon can signify the body, so together they strongly signify the body, and a harsh aspect from a malefic could signify bodily harm.
+This is presumably because both the Ascendant and Moon can signify the body, so together they strongly signify the body.
+In such a scenario a harsh aspect from a malefic could signify bodily harm.

 When it comes to strengthening any planet, it is important to take into account the regards of the benefics and malefics.
 The planet should not be regarded (i.e. whole sign aspect) by malefics from square or opposition.
 It should be regarded by benefics.
 This holds for the Moon, her lord, and the other factors discussed.

 Dorotheus advised to avoid starting an action when the Moon is corrupted.
 Corruption is defined as pertaining to one of the following conditions.

 An eclipse (solar or lunar) is a corruption of the Moon.
 This is especially so if it is in the sign the Moon occupies in the nativity or a sign of the same triplicity (i.e. element).
 Similarly, Hephaistion added to avoid the Moon on the nodes or in her extreme southern declination (90 degrees after south node).